Allá en el Rancho Grande

-Allá en el Rancho Grande (Out on the Great Ranch) is a 1936 Mexican romantic drama film directed by Fernando de Fuentes and starring Tito Guízar and Esther Fernández.
+Allá en el Rancho Grande (Out on the Great Ranch) is a 1936 Mexican romantic drama film directed and co-written by Fernando de Fuentes and starring Tito Guízar and Esther Fernández.
 The film is considered to be the one that started the Golden Age of Mexican cinema.

 Plot

 The owner and the general manager of a ranch (Rancho Grande), two good friends, fall in love with the same girl at the same time.
 The owner tries to 'buy' the girl without knowing she is in love with the manager.